 - When someone searches, the AdWords system finds all ads whose keywords match that search.

-- From those ads, the system ignores any that aren't eligible, like ads that target a different country or are disapproved.
+- From those ads, the system ignores any that aren't eligible, like ads that target a different country or are disapproved based on a policy violation.

 - Of the remaining ads, only those with a sufficiently high Ad Rank may show.
-Ad Rank is a combination of your bid, ad quality, and the expected impact of extensions and other ad formats.
+Ad Rank is a combination of your bid, ad quality, the Ad Rank thresholds, the context of the person's search, and the expected impact of extensions and other ad formats.

 - The most important thing to remember is that even if your competition bids higher than you, you can still win a higher position -- at a lower price -- with highly relevant keywords and ads.